English

 Prerequisite: None, Credit: 1, Grade: 9, Weight: S

 Develop a foundation for literary analysis and future study of High School English.
 Develop an understanding of literary concepts, elements, genres, and terms as a foundation for further study of World, American, and British Literature.
-Develop applied communication skills, such as the development of sentences, paragraphs, and short themes.
-Develop listening, speaking, and reviewing skills.
+Develop understanding of informational text features and their purposes.
+Develop applied communication skills, such as sentence variety in organized paragraphs and media products.
+Apply listening, speaking, and reviewing skills.

 ENGLISH I HONORS/MYP LANGUAGE AND LITERATURE YEAR 4